Sytuacja społeczno-gospodarcza kraju

 (at current prices)

-The value of goods exports dropped (but to a lesser extent than in the first quarter of 2024), while the value of imports increased (after a significant decline a year earlier).
-Total exchange closed with a negative balance (which was positive a year before).
-The value of turnover with most groups of countries decreased in annual terms, only imports from developing countries increased.
-The terms of trade index in January–February 2025, similarly to the previous year, developed unfavourably.
+Exports of goods dropped to a lesser extent than in the same period of the previous year, while imports increased (following a decline a year earlier).
+Total exchange closed with a negative balance, while a year before it was positive.
+Turnover with most country groups declined, with the only increase observed in imports from developing countries.
+The terms of trade index in the first quarter of 2025, as in the previous year, developed unfavourably.

 EXPORTS